yacinebenchehida/Ithominii_convergence/README.md

 - **Genotype_maps/** - Pipeline and explanations to generate the genotype maps as showed in the Extended Data (S3 - S13 Fig).

-- **Balancing_Selection/** — Scripts and related information for performing three types of balancing selection tests used in this study: (1) sliding window pi (across multiple species), (2) transpolymorphism analysis, and (3) MuteBass (S30 - S32 Fig).
+- **Balancing_Selection/** — Scripts and related information for performing three types of balancing selection tests used in this study: (1) sliding window pi (across multiple species), (2) transpolymorphism analysis, and (3) MuteBass.
+Presented in several Extended Data figures (S30 - S32 Fig).

 - **Transcription_Factor/** — Scripts and related information investigating transcription factor binding motifs around GWAS peaks (S37 Fig).